Graham, Hornets rally to beat Timberwolves 115-108 - WHIZ News

+MINNEAPOLIS (AP) — The young Charlotte Hornets are riding some positive vibes into the All-Star break.

-MINNEAPOLIS (AP) — Devonte’ Graham scored 28 points and Malik Monk added 25 to lead the Charlotte Hornets to a 115-108 comeback win over the Minnesota Timberwolves on Wednesday night.
+Devonte’ Graham scored 28 points and Malik Monk added 25 to lead the Hornets to a 115-108 comeback win over the Minnesota Timberwolves on Wednesday night.

+Miles Bridges added 20 points as Charlotte won its second consecutive game ahead of a seven-day layoff.
+That after a stretch when the Hornets lost 13 of 14.

+“Big,” Graham said.
+“Different feeling.
+Everybody’s happy, smiling.
+We can feed off of this, especially going into break, coming back.”

 Russell had 26 points and 11 assists for the Timberwolves, who played without Karl-Anthony Towns but led for most of the first three quarters.